Mortgage

 • An evaluation and determination of the home’s fair market value

-A home appraisal has been the standard way to evaluate a home’s value for many years, but if you’re buying a home with a conventional loan as of April 15, 2023, you may have other options to determine your home’s value, including:
+A home appraisal has been the standard way to evaluate a home’s value for many years, but if you’re buying a home with a conventional loan, you may have other options to determine your home’s value, including:

 • Value acceptance.
 Formerly known as an “appraisal waiver,” this is when the lender provides a home value and it is accepted without the need to confirm it with an appraisal.